0install/docs/docs/details/windows.md

 Zero Install is designed to be mostly maintenance-free (automatic update checks, etc.).
 You can use the following [commands](cli.md) for additional control where needed:

-Integrate Zero Install for the current user
+Deploy Zero Install for the current user
 : `.\0install.exe maintenance deploy`

-Integrate Zero Install for all users
+Deploy Zero Install for all users
 : `.\0install.exe maintenance deploy --machine`

 Remove Zero Install from the system